Innmind/documentation/docs/getting-started/operating-system/filesystem.md

 ## Watching for changes

-Let's say you have a directory and you want to execute some code every time some adds a file to it.
+Let's say you have a directory and you want to execute some code every time someone adds a file to it.
 You can do this:

 ```php
 use Innmind\FileWatch\Continuation;